Understanding your preventive care benefits

 Even if you’re healthy and feeling good, it’s important to keep up with your preventive care.
 Periodic health exams, vaccines, cancer screenings and other recommended preventive care services help prevent or detect problems early on when they’re easier to treat.

-We follow recommendations from three government agencies to determine which services we cover.* When you see an in-network provider, you’ll pay nothing for the preventive services listed here.
+We follow the best available scientific evidence and recommendations from scientific and medical experts to determine which services we cover.
+When you see an in-network provider, you’ll pay nothing for the preventive services listed here.
 To easily find providers in your network, sign in and find a doctor.

 You may be responsible for an out-of-pocket expense if: